I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Stick with me, baby, I’m gonna be rich!”

 Or sleeping in a crowded youth hostel off Las Ramblas in Barcelona.
-On a kibbutz in Israel washing dishes.
-Or writing in a journal in a Parisian cafe just off la Rue Mouffetard.
+On a kibbutz in Israel chopping onions.
+Or writing in a journal in a Parisian café, just off la Rue Mouffetard.
 Whatever and wherever, the whole landscape had changed.
 I was in that pentimento layer of a painting that was covered up, sitting just beneath the surface of a newer, less defined, less exquisite rendering by the artist, trying to peek through to the light.
 Calling out to be seen, recognized, understood.
 Rescued.
 From a restless captivity.

 “I’ve been taking some classes at the Junior College near my parent’s house.
 Life drawing.
 We have a live model.
 And I’m taking a painting class, too.
 I think I might like to go to a real art school one day,” I told Jake over beer at a dive on Grand.

-It was late June and he had arrived back in Chicago after his trip, taking the train down to St. Louis for a few days to “tie up some loose ends,” he had said in a brief telegram I’d received two weeks prior from London.
+It was late June and he had arrived back in Chicago after his trip, taking the train to St. Louis for a few days to “tie up some loose ends,” he had said in a brief telegram I’d received two weeks prior from London announcing his plans.

 “That’s great.
 I’ve always hoped for you to do that, you’re so talented,” Jake said.

 He had arrived the afternoon before.
 A Wednesday.
 At two-eleven.
 I had waited in the front room looking out on the street, watching for his taxi, glancing at the wall clock every five minutes.
-I’d wanted to pick him up at the station but this way would be easier, he had said.
+I’d wanted to pick him up at the station but this way would be easier, he had said, though I didn’t really know what he meant.
 I met him at the doorstep of the apartment, Alma barking and jumping at him for attention.
 Layla had gone to his parent’s home in Chicago to stay during his trip to Europe.
-We had hated to separate the dogs, but it was the best plan we had decided.
+We had hated to separate the dogs, but it was the best plan we decided.

 We embraced at the doorstep.